anshulforyou/Pis_zombiegame/README.md

-# Pis_zombiegame
+# Zombiegame
-A zombie game created by our team for our PIS minor project submission.
+A zombie-themed shooting game for mobile which had a unique console hardware containing multiple sensors to send signals to the game and interact with it.